-This entails building a custom software with a fool-proof system that complies with all the protocols and combines all the elements in a well-organised manner.
+This entails building custom software with a foolproof system that complies with all the protocols and combines all the elements in a well-organized manner.

-Also, if the software needs to connect the different offices, departments and work process it needs to be handled by full-fledged network policies, security and back-up storage.
+Also, if the software needs to connect the different offices, departments, and work processes it needs to be handled by full-fledged network policies, security, and backup storage.
 This can be better addressed by a custom software development company with dedicated professionals.

-However, if the purpose of the software is to provide solution to common office-related tasks and processes, you can probably find one that is already built for that purpose.
+However, if the purpose of the software is to provide solutions to common office-related tasks and processes, you can probably find one that is already built for that purpose.

-If your business is a restaurant for example, it means that the processes are fairly standard regardless what kind of restaurant it is.
-Because there are a lot of restaurants around the world, there is off-the-shelf software developed specifically for them, and it will most likely suit their needs.
+If your business is a restaurant, for example, it means that the processes are fairly standard regardless of what kind of restaurant it is.
+Because there are a lot of restaurants around the world, there is off-the-shelf software developed specifically for them.
+It will most likely suit their needs.

 The type of user going to use the system is a good way to determine whether to get custom software developed or to buy an off-the-shelf software application.

 If you’re looking at making the follow-up system more effective and easier to control, there is probably a ready-made program for that.
 Usually, a fairly standard office operation at the basic user level doesn’t need a specialized solution.